Clonard chess piece

-The Clonard chess piece is an historic bone or ivory playing piece depicting a queen seated on a throne, found in a bog in Clonard, Co.
+The Clonard chess piece is a historic bone or ivory playing piece depicting a queen seated on a throne, found in a bog in Clonard, Co.
 Meath, Ireland, some time before 1817.
 The piece dates from the late twelfth century AD and is now in the National Museum of Ireland in Dublin.

-The figure may come from same Viking workshop tradition which produced the large group known as the Lewis Chessmen, found in the Outer Hebrides, Scotland.
+The figure may come from the same Viking workshop tradition which produced the large group known as the Lewis Chessmen, found in the Outer Hebrides, Scotland.
 Most of these are carved from walrus ivory, with a few made instead from whale teeth.

 Description

 The Clonard chess piece is made of ivory or polished bone with a core of lead, with a small iron spike at the base, presumably for attachment to the playing surface.
 The figure has a crown and wears a shoulder length veil over a mantle.
 The edges of the mantle are folded back revealing a decorative border of dots and crosses.
 The left hand is raised to the cheek and is supported by the right hand at the elbow.

 The chair the figure sits on has projecting arms.
 The back of the chair is decorated with a pair of two-legged dragons with backward looking heads.
 Their tails are fishlike and intertwined.
 The mouths of the animals are joined by a beaded scroll.
 The letters S, P and K are written on the back in Lombardic script.

 A perforation through the neck seems to have been added at a later date.